 They stayed up until the morning’s first clips of light splintered through the blinds, talking about everything, laughing until they cried about something else entirely, and slowly, without either of them naming it yet, falling into something that felt a lot like the rest of their lives.

 And then, their perfect weekend had the gall to end.
-(So rude.)
+(Rude.)

-They shuffled drearily through the airport on two hours of sleep — if that — quiet and heavy in the way that has less to do with exhaustion, more so with the looming goodbye.
+They shuffled drearily through the airport on two hours of sleep — if that — quiet and heavy in the way that has less to do with exhaustion, more so with the dreaded goodbye looming ahead.

 Alyssa’s boarding call came first.
 They looked at each other and winced with heartsickness.
-And then they hugged the way you hug someone you’re not ready to be done with yet but have no idea when you’ll see again — hard, and tight, and too long.
-Both of them welled up with thick tears as they let go, reluctantly, and turned to walk away towards their gates.
+And then they hugged the way you hug someone you’re not ready to be done with yet and have no idea when you’ll see again — hard, and tight, and too long.
+Both of them welled up with thick tears as they let go, reluctantly, and turned to walk in opposite directions towards their gates.

 That goodbye didn't stick for long.